-The Title IX athletics provisions protect student-athletes, not coaches or administrators; employees are protected by another subpart of the Title IX regulation covering employment.
+The Title IX athletics provisions protect the students and student-athletes, not coaches or administrators.
+Employees are protected by another subpart of the Title IX regulation covering employment.
 The Title IX athletics requirements regarding coaches' salaries, coaches' contracts, working conditions, courtesy cars, and coaches' office space and clerical support are reviewed only to the extent that, by enhancing coaches' availability and efficiency, they allow coaches to better serve the student-athletes.